RESULTS 2024:

 House votes to bolster struggling families with an expanded CTC

 In the midst of seemingly irreconcilable differences in Congress, RESULTS played a key role in a bipartisan breakthrough in the House of Representatives to expand the Child Tax Credit (CTC) to more children who need it.
 We identified ways the CTC fails families with low incomes, educated lawmakers across the political spectrum, shared stories of hardship and impact, and built support.
-Together, we found areas of alignment across parties and facilitated dialogue between Republican and Democratic leaders.
+Together, we found areas of alignment within and across parties and facilitated dialogue between Republican and Democratic leaders.

-The House introduced the bipartisan Tax Relief for American Families and Workers Act of 2024 in early 2024.
+The House introduced the bipartisan Tax Relief for American Families and Workers Act in early 2024.
 The bill included our recommendation that the credit be calculated on a per-child basis, which would provide more equitable support to lower-income families.
 If it were implemented, 16 million of the 19 million children who are left out of the full credit amount would have received an increase.

 MORE: RESULTS’ Tax Justice League takes on child poverty in the U.S. Tax package containing a Child Tax Credit expansion passes in the House of Representatives